-For Police Officers who commit themselves long term to new communities, they could almost be called a 'four year tourist' given that's the maximum tenure most country police officers are allowed.
-In May 2018 (yes, four years ago) I transferred to Augusta as the new Officer in Charge.
-Like every Police Officer arriving at a new posting, I was excited by the prospect of becoming part of the community and policing the area in a firm but fair manner.
-I'd like to think over the past four and a bit years, I have lead the team at Augusta Police Station in a way that has had positive outcomes for the community at large.
+Road policing is a passion of mine having spent about half For Police Officers who commit themselves long term to new communities, they could almost be called a 'four year of my career in traffic orientated areas.
+While we can't be tourist' given that's the maximum tenure most country everywhere all the time, I expect my team at Augusta to stop and breath test drivers.
+Remember, if you have a big night police officers are allowed.
+In May 2018 (yes, four years ago) I transferred to Augusta as the new Officer in Charge. out, there is a very real possibility you will still be affected by alcohol the following day.
+Value your license - it is a Like every Police Officer arriving at a new posting, I was excited by the prospect of becoming part of the community privilege, not a right. and policing the area in a firm but fair manner.
+I'd like to think over the past four and a bit years, I have lead the team Slow down, don't use your phone, wear your at Augusta Police Station in a way that has had positive seatbelt, and don't drink and drive. outcomes for the community at large.